insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Last year, Northwestern Mutual wrote more premiums in the U.S. than any other insurer, according to recently released data from the National Association of Insurance Commissioners (NAIC).
+Last year, New York Life wrote more in premiums in the U.S. than any other insurer, according to data from the National Association of Insurance Commissioners (NAIC).
+New York Life is followed by Northwestern Mutual, Metropolitan and Prudential of America.

 Top 10 largest life insurance companies

-The full list of top 10 largest life insurance companies, which is based on the dollar amount of direct premiums written, is below:
+A full list of the top 10 largest life insurance companies, which is based on the dollar amount of direct premiums written, is below:

-Major insurance companies like MassMutual have the financial strength that allows them to be especially adept at serving their customers’ needs, says Paul LaPiana, head of MMUS product at MassMutual and senior vice president at MassMutual Financial Advisors.
+Major insurance companies such as MassMutual have the financial strength to be adept at serving their customers’ needs, says Paul LaPiana, head of MMUS product at MassMutual and senior vice president at MassMutual Financial Advisors.

-“We need to have access to capital and be strategic about our investments so that we are financially strong and secure,” LaPiana says.
+“We need to have access to capital and be strategic about our investments so that we are financially strong and secure,” says LaPiana.
 He adds that this solid financial footing allows MassMutual to deliver on commitments decades into the future and to pay dividends to policyowners.

-Breaking down the largest insurance companies in the U.S. by company, here is what each offers:
+Below, we break down the largest insurance companies in the U.S. by company, outlining what each offers:

-This Milwaukee-based insurance company was the largest life insurer last year.
-It has roots that stretch all the way back to 1859 and says 96% of its clients stay with the insurer year after year.
+This Milwaukee-based insurance company has roots that stretch back to 1859 and says 97% of its clients stay with the insurer year after year.

 Northwestern Mutual sells term, whole life, universal and variable universal plans.